Intel-bigdata/OAP/oap-native-sql/resource/Prerequisite.md

 Please notes: If you choose to use libhdfs3.so, there are some other dependency libraries you have to installed such as libprotobuf or libcrypto.

-## Apache Arrow Installation
+## Intel Optimized Apache Arrow Installation

-We have a compiled arrow libraries(libarrow, libgandiva, libparquet) included in the cpp/src/resources directory.
+Intel Optimized Apache Arrow is MANDATORY to be used.
+However, we have a bundle a compiled arrow libraries(libarrow, libgandiva, libparquet) built by GCC9.3 included in the cpp/src/resources directory.
-If you wish to build Arrow by yourself, please follow the guide to build and install Apache Arrow [ArrowInstallation](/oap-native-sql/resource/ApacheArrowInstallation.md)
+If you wish to build Apache Arrow by yourself, please follow the guide to build and install Apache Arrow [ArrowInstallation](/oap-native-sql/resource/ApacheArrowInstallation.md)